uselotus/lotus-docs/docs/external-integrations/stripe.md

 # Stripe

-Most early-stage startups use Stripe to manage their payments.
-Lotus lets you keep the most convenient part of Stripe (processing payments), while also letting you seamlessly transition off the products that are incurring costs you don't even think about.
+Most startups use Stripe to manage their payments.
+Lotus lets you keep the most convenient part of Stripe (processing payments and sending invoices), while also letting you seamlessly transition off their services that are incurring costs you don't even think about.

 You could be paying anywhere from 0.9% to 1.3% of your revenue to Stripe by using their Billing and Invoicing services, on top of the 2.9% + 30¢ fee they charge for every transaction.
 With Lotus, you can pick and choose which parts of Stripe you want to keep, and which parts you want to replace with a more cost-effective solution.

+Lotus is a single source of truth for subscriptions, pricing, and packaging.
+Once an invoice is generated you can use Stripe to collect the payment from the customer.

+### Migrating Products from Stripe to Lotus Is Simple

 The Stripe integration currently supports: